Jopp-gh/Obsidian-Dune84/README.md

 ```
 → Please check out [Releases](https://github.com/Jopp-gh/Obsidian-Dune84/releases) for older versions

-To make sure that Dune is always up-to-date, click Obsidians the button `Check for updates` in `Preferences>Appearance>`
+To make sure that you're always up-to-date, click the button `Check for updates` in `Preferences>Appearance>`

 <br>